siljamdev/FragRoom/README.md

 ## Translate feature
 When coding cool shaders, you often work in multiple places, each one with different formats and names for the names of the same things.
 With FragRoom, you can easily translate between those formats!
 There is support for translating from and to [Shadertoy](https://www.shadertoy.com/), [Shader Editor](https://play.google.com/store/apps/details?id=de.markusfisch.android.shadereditor&pcampaignid=web_share), and WebGL compatible code.
-To translate, you just have to use the command line interface as:
+To translate, you have to use the command line interface as:
-`FragRoom translate inputFormat outputFormat filePath` The list of valid formats is:
+`FragRoom translate inputFormat outputFormat filePath` A *glsl* or *fgrom* file will be generated.

+The list of valid formats is:
 |Name|Description|
 |---|---|